Lemond History, Family Crest & Coats of Arms

 One of the most common classes of Scottish surnames is the patronymic surname, which arose out of the vernacular and religious naming traditions.
 The vernacular or regional naming tradition is the oldest and most pervasive type of patronymic surname.
 According to this custom, names were originally composed of vocabulary elements from the local language.
 Patronymic surnames of this type were usually derived from the personal name of the original bearer's father.
 The surname Lemond is derived from the Gaelic name "MacErcharwhich" which comes from the Old Norman "Logmadr."
 Both words mean "the law man."
 The Clan's early history is linked with an ancient King of Dalriada, Comgall, who was killed in 537 AD.
 It is from this king that the district of Cowal received its name.
 The Kindred of Comgall ( Clan Lamont) is mentioned in the 7th century records Senchus Fern Alban (an account of the men of Scotland) and the earliest territories of the Clan included the island of Bute and Arran.

 Early Origins of the Lemond family

-Another 588 words (42 lines of text) covering the years 1456, 1539, and 1663 are included under the topic Early Lemond History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lemond research.
+Another 350 words (25 lines of text) covering the years 1456, 1539, and 1663 are included under the topic Early Lemond History in all our PDF Extended History products and printed products wherever possible.